ericdnbn/machine_learning_water_pump_data_tanzania/README.md

 # Water Pump Functionality Analysis In Tanzania

 ## Business Problem
-Using data from the Tanzanian Ministry of Water, our goal is to predict if water pumps are functional or non-functional.
+Using data from the Tanzanian Ministry of Water via DataDriven, our goal is to predict the functionality of water pumps across Tanzania.
+As noted on Kaggle, "Predictive analytics on this dataset could allow the Ministry to know in advance which pumps are most likely to be non-functional, so that they can triage their repair efforts.
+It's hard to find much simpler examples of how a good predictive model can directly save time and money."

 ## Data
 We have ~59,400 rows of data from DataDriven via the Tanazanian Ministry Of Water. <br>